 Running Time: 2 Hours with one 15-minute intermission.

-‘Hello, Dolly!’ runs until March 15, 2020 and is presented at Shea’s Buffalo Theatre.
+“Little Shop Of Horrors” runs until November 2, 2019 and is presented at The Stratford Festival in Ontario.
 For more information, click here.